Conditions For Successful Helium Detonations In Astrophysical Environments: Discussion

 While this work presents the first systematic study concerning the length of the temperature gradient necessary to initiate a detonation in a pure He environment, the initial conditions we use are a simplification of the physical problem.
 Therefore, caution should be exercised in the application of these critical radii, which may deviate somewhat from what we have presented when the simplifying assumptions we have made are relaxed.
 We do find that the critical radii do not depend sensitively on the functional form of the temperature profile, as illustrated in Figure~\ref{fig:gaussian}, but in reality the density, temperature, and/or composition are unlikely to be homogenous and smooth over the initiation region, as they are assumed to be here.
 Though we have restricted our study to one-dimensional simulations and optimistically employed a 13-species $\alpha$-chain network, we have demonstrated that the variety of possible outcomes of He detonation is larger than anticipated, and that these outcomes have a diversity of predictive applications to upcoming transient searches.

 \acknowledgments We thank M. Dan, D. Kasen, S. Rosswog, and D. Townsley for stimulating discussions and fruitful collaboration.
 We thank F. Timmes for making the equation of state and reaction network used in this work publicly available.
-We acknowledge support from the David and Lucile Packard Foundation, NSF grant: AST-0847563, and the NASA Earth and Space Science Fellowship (J.G.).
+We thank the referee for providing thoughtful and constructive comments.
+We acknowledge support from the David and Lucile Packard Foundation, NSF grant: AST-0847563, the NASA Earth and Space Science Fellowship (J.G.), and the DGAPA-PAPIIT-UNAM grant IA101413-2 (F.D.C.).